 Regulation and Import/Export Fees

-The companies we choose to buy from abroad can supply us with a continuous supply of lumber despite news of shortages and increased regulation, because of the companies’ long history in sustainable forestry.
-When other mills close due to government shutdown and a lack of business, our vetted suppliers continue to do business, thus affirming our diligence.
+The companies we choose to buy from abroad can supply us with a continuous supply of lumber despite news of shortages and increased regulation.
+While other mills close due to government shutdown and a lack of business.
+Our vetted suppliers continue to do business, thus affirming our diligence.
 With this comes cost.
-We could buy material cheaper abroad, but we cannot be sure that it is being harvested legally nor can we ensure that we will be able to continue to obtain it.
-Cheaper lumber will always be available, but the buyer needs to ask themselves if it is worth the uncertainty and possible downstream prosecution under violation of the Lacey Act.
+We could buy material cheaper abroad.
+But we cannot be sure that it is being harvested legally, nor can we ensure that we will be able to continue to obtain it.
+Cheaper lumber will always be available.
+However the buyer needs to ask themselves if it is worth the uncertainty and possible downstream prosecution under violation of the Lacey Act.

 If you have the lumber delivered, it is fair to expect a charge for that.
 But how is that fee levied?
-Because we run our own fleet of trucks, we have more control over the costs, so we technically don’t charge a shipping fee.
-Instead, we work those fees into the overhead, and it will be reflected in your lumber price.
-If the buyer is confronted with a significantly lower price somewhere else, it is safe to say that the shipping fees haven’t been added on yet.
+Because we run our own fleet of trucks, we have more control over the costs, and don’t charge a shipping fee.
+Instead, we work those fees into the overhead, and it will be reflected in your lumber prices.
+If the buyer is confronted with a lower price somewhere else, it is safe to say the shipping fees haven’t been added on yet.

-The point being that there are so many variables that go into the board foot or linear foot price of your material, that is is impossible to answer the “How much will this cost” question without saying…
+The point being that there are so many variables that go into the board foot or linear foot price of your material.
+It is impossible to answer the “How much will this cost” question without saying…

 “What are the factors that will affect the price of the lumber on my order?”